josueventura07/para_cuando/README.md

 #### Environment variables:

-You'll find a `.env.example` file where you can check wich environment variables we are using, its important to remenber than some of them can be used by all of us and some others can't.
+You'll find an `.env.example` file where you can check wich environment variables we are using, its important to remember that some of them can be used by all of us and some others can't.
 Please, take your time to correctly fill your own `.env` with than info.

 #### Scripts: